ValerasNarbutas/ValerasNarbutas.github.io/_posts/2023-03-13-CI-CD-spfx-deployment-in-azure-devops-with-m365-cli.md

 ## Step 3: Create Azure Active Directory app - AAD app

-  This step in [Arjun's article](https://arjunumenon.com/ci-cd-spfx-deployment-azure-devops-m365-cli/) done using scripts i also added here but for my scenario i could not use adminautoconsent option i also coul not use permission scopes:
+  This step in [Arjun's article](https://arjunumenon.com/ci-cd-spfx-deployment-azure-devops-m365-cli/) done using scripts i also added here but for my scenario i could not use adminautoconsent option i also could not use permission scopes:

   ```
   Sharepoint application permissions